Codesleuth/codesleuth.github.io/_drafts/Hack-Manchester-Challenges-Distilled.md

 * [Autodesk](http://adndevblog.typepad.com/aec/2015/09/join-us-at-hackmanchester-in-october.html)
 * [Rise](http://thinkrise.com/pages/manchester-challenge.html)

 The challenges this year have taken a _turn for the vague_ and haven't impressed me very much.
-There's some interesting technical challenges to overcome, but the scope for ideas has taken us through the ropes and shrunk to a in-deterministic ramble of rubbish which we're all disappointed with.
+There are some interesting technical challenges to overcome, but the scope for ideas has taken us through the ropes and shrunk to a in-deterministic ramble of rubbish which we're all disappointed with.

 ### Challenge: WA:UK Tech Angels